Three-year annual modulation search with COSINE-100: Annual Modulation Search

 \subsection{Results and Discussion}

 With the phase of the modulation signal fixed at 152.5 days, we find a best-fit modulation amplitude in the 1--6~keV energy region of $0.0067\pm0.0042$~dru.
-Our observed event rate over time overlaid with the phase-fixed best-fit model for this energy region is shown in Fig.~\ref{fig:fitted-data}.
-The marginalized posterior distribution of the modulation amplitude in the 1--6~keV region is shown in Fig.~\ref{fig:posterior}.
-We also perform a fit to our data in the 2--6~keV region and find a best-fit amplitude of $0.0050\pm0.0047$~dru.
+The observed event rate over time overlaid with the phase-fixed best-fit model for this energy region is shown in Fig.~\ref{fig:fitted-data}, and the marginalized posterior distribution of the modulation amplitude in the 1--6~keV region is shown in Fig.~\ref{fig:posterior}.
+We also perform a fit to our data in the 2--6~keV region and find a best-fit amplitude of $0.0051\pm0.0047$~dru.
 The measured modulation amplitudes in both energy regions are consistent with both the DAMA-observed modulation and the case of no observed modulation.
+Table~\ref{tab:results} provides a full summary of the results from this phase-fixed modulation search.

-In judging compatibility of one of the best-fit models with our data we do not assume Wilks' theorem~\cite{wilks} to compute p-values but instead numerically compute the chi-square distributions from ensembles of 10000 pseudo-experiments generated from a particular best-fit model.
-As an example, the computed chi-square distribution from our 1--6~keV modulation search and the measured chi-square value of the best-fit model are shown in the right panel of Fig.~\ref{fig:pseudo-sens}.
-In this case, we find that our best-fit model agrees with the data at a p-value of $p=0.250$.
-In the 2--6 keV energy region, we find a p-value of $p=0.467$.
-Our data is in good agreement with our best-fit models, as evidenced by the calculated p-values.
+In judging compatibility of a best-fit model with the data, we do not assume Wilks' theorem~\cite{wilks} to compute the p-value but instead numerically compute the chi-square distribution from ensembles of 10000 pseudo-experiments generated from the best-fit model.
+As an example, the computed chi-square distribution from the 1--6~keV modulation search and the measured chi-square value of the best-fit model are shown in the right panel of Fig.~\ref{fig:pseudo-sens}.
+In this case, we find that the best-fit model agrees with the data at a p-value of $p=0.239$.
+In the 2--6 keV energy region, we find a p-value of $p=0.485$.
+The data is in good agreement with our best-fit models, as evidenced by the calculated p-values.
 In addition, the level of precision obtained in these measurements is in agreement with predictions of our uncertainty from the pseudo-experiment analysis described in Sec.~\ref{sec:pseudo}, as can be seen in the left panel of Fig.~\ref{fig:pseudo-sens}.